JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui/README.md

 # 02 About the Project - Professional Portfolio

-The professional portfolio project consists of a homepage encompassing deployed application and work samples for employers.
+The professional portfolio project consists of a homepage encompassing deployed applications (NOTE: The application links provided are other peoples' work and are used for demonstation purposes ONLY) and work samples for employers.
 The navigation bar  consists of three options: About me, Work and Contact me.
 The homepage is fully accessible and ensures that people with disabilities can access the homepage using assistive technologies such as image captions.

 ![Professional portfolio homepage.](./assets/images/homepage-screenshot.png)